(Sub)linear kernels for edge modification problems towards structured graph classes: Linear kernel for addition towards split graphs

-In order to analyze our algorithm, we study the evolution of the instance $(G, k)$ with the partition $P = (K,I,D)$ after the application of each rule.
+To analyze our algorithm, we study the evolution of the instance $(G, k)$ with the partition $P = (K,I,D)$ after the application of each rule.
 We will refer to the tuple $(G,k,P)$ as a \emph{generalized instance} of \splitadd{}.

 The following definition formalizes when a labeling of $G$ is compatible with a solution $F$.

 \begin{definition} Let $H$ be a graph, let $F$ be a set of edges such that $H+F$ is a split graph, and let $P = (K,I,D)$ be a partition of $V(H)$.
 We say that $P$ \emph{is compatible with} $F$, and denote it $P \vDash F$, if there exists a split decomposition $(K^*, I^*)$ of $H+F$ such that $K\subseteq K^*$ and $I\subseteq I^*$.
 In that case, we say that the decomposition $(K^*, I^*)$ \emph{witnesses} the fact $P \vDash F$. \end{definition}